35 Things You Don’t Clean But Should ASAP

 Window Weep Holes

-Many sliding windows and vinyl replacement windows have weep holes on the exterior bottom of the frame.
-These holes are designed to drain away rainwater that can collect in the frame’s bottom channel.
-Weep holes can get plugged with bugs and debris, and if that happens, water could fill up the channel and spill over into your house.
+Many sliding windows and vinyl replacement windows have weep holes on the exterior bottom of the frame to drain away rainwater.
+Weep holes can get plugged with bugs and debris.

 Bath Fan Grill

 Household dust, moisture and humidity combine to cake bathroom exhaust fans with debris.
-Often located on the ceiling, you may not notice it’s even dirty.
 Luckily, bath fan grills are easy to clean.
 Grab the edge of the cover and pull down.
 Squeeze the springs to release them from the slots and remove the cover.
-Learn more about installing and replacing bath exhaust fans here.

 In addition to the germs on your hands, your keyboard collects food crumbs, hair and dead skin cells.
+Yuck.
 Every two months, use compressed air to get all the crumbs out.
-And then use a cotton swab dabbed in a little rubbing alcohol to wipe between the keys.
-Cleaning the keyboard regularly is a good way to stop germs in their tracks.
+Then use a cotton swab dabbed in a little rubbing alcohol to wipe between the keys.

 Kitchen Range Hood Filter